NASA probe crashes into asteroid in planetary defense test

 Beaming back images of Dimorphos once per second, the DART probe gave scientists a thrilling on-board view as the spacecraft locked on and raced toward its quarry, spotting it for the first time about an hour before impact when the target was still 15,000 miles away.

-Covering the final 1,000 miles in about four minutes, DART's camera showed the target growing larger and larger, from a dim point of light until it filled nearly the entire field of view seconds before impact while traveling 200 times faster than a car on a freeway.
+Covering the final 1,000 miles in about four minutes, DART's camera showed the target growing larger and larger, from a dim point of light until it filled the entire field of view seconds before impact while traveling seven times faster than the bullet from an assault rifle.

+"Oh my goodness, look at that!" someone in the control room exclaimed seconds before impact as rocks and boulders rushed into view on Dimorphos' surface.

+"It's amazing, guys!
+Oh my goodness, look at that!
+Unbelievable!" said Elena Adams, DART mission systems engineer at the Johns Hopkins University Applied Physics Laboratory, who helped oversee the spacecraft's final moments.

 Transmissions ceased at the moment of impact as the spacecraft slammed into Dimorphos, disintegrating on impact and blasting out a fresh crater in the rocky surface.
-Because the collision happened 7 million miles from Earth, the final few images needed a bit of time to cross the gulf and make it into computers and onto NASA's live stream.
+Because the collision happened 7 million miles from Earth, the final few images needed 45 seconds or so to cross the gulf and make it into computers and onto NASA's live stream.

-A small Italian hitchhiker spacecraft known as LICIACube, released from DART earlier this month, will attempt to photograph the collision and the debris blasted back out into space.
-Those images will be stored on board and related back to Earth later.
+A small Italian hitchhiker spacecraft known as LICIACube, released from DART earlier this month, attempted to photograph the collision and the debris blasted back out into space, but those images were stored on board and will be relayed back to Earth later.

+The Virtual Telescope Project, which offers time on robotic telescopes to professional and amateur astronomers alike, posted views of the double asteroid during the impact that showed a dramatic brightening from presumed clouds of rock and dust blown into space around Dimorphos.

+"Planetary defense is a globally unifying effort that affects everyone living on Earth," NASA science chief Thomas Zurbuchen said in a statement.
+"Now we know we can aim a spacecraft with the precision needed to impact even a small body in space.
+Just a small change in its speed is all we need to make a significant difference in the path an asteroid travels."

-Researchers expect the crash to shorten the asteroid's orbital period by about 10 minutes, but it could take a few days to weeks for telescopes around the world and in space, including the Hubble and James Webb space observatories, to make the measurements needed to nail down the number.
+Researchers expect the crash to shorten the asteroid's orbital period by about 10 minutes, but it will take a few days to a few weeks for telescopes around the world and in space, including the Hubble and James Webb space observatories, to make the measurements needed to nail down the number.

-"The double asteroid redirection test is a test," said Tom Statler, a DART program scientist.
-"We're doing this test when we don't need to, on an asteroid that isn't a danger, just in case we ever do need to and we discover an asteroid that is a danger."
+"The double asteroid redirection test is a test," said Tom Statler, the DART program scientist.
+"We're doing this test when we don't need to, on an asteroid that isn't a danger, just in case we ever DO need to and we discover an asteroid that IS a danger."

 He said the DART mission has two primary objectives, the first being a test "of our ability to build an autonomously guided spacecraft that will actually achieve the kinetic impact on the asteroid."